ublue-os/website/docs/CONTRIBUTING.md

     - It might be prudent to edit the release directly after to add topical links (website, gotchas) since we don't have a release template, we should make one.
     - If checks fail for some reason may need to force merge to kick off the ISO generation, the release please action does work after the images have been built.

+## Nvidia

+Please note, RPM Fusion supports the initial Nvidia driver release available with each Fedora version as well as the latest version.
+Any intermittent versions are not maintained by RPM Fusion after they have been superceded with a new version.

+Keep in mind checks, other than building the akmods, do fail in pull requests.

 ## Join The Project Team

 If you're interested in _maintaining_ something then let us know!